 - Chronic fatigue

-- Hormonal imbalances (heavy periods, painful periods)
+- Hormonal imbalance (heavy periods, painful periods)

 - PMS & Premenstrual Dysphoric Disorder